Please refer to the summary box for product specific information displayed as X's in this document, for the Card(s) you're considering.

 19.2 You must repay the amount of over limits and arrears as soon as we ask you to.
 Any payments you make will pay off the longest outstanding arrears first.
 If you miss a Minimum Payment one month your statement for the next month will show that month's Minimum Payment together with the Minimum Payment you failed to make the previous month.

-19.3 We will provide you with a monthly statement each month there has been activity on your account and a payment is required.
+19.3 We will provide you with a monthly statement each month there has been activity on your account, and a payment is required or if you owe us anything at your statement date.
 It will include information about Transactions, payments towards your account, charges and currency conversions on your account.
 If you have set up Instalment Plans, the statement will show the following for each Instalment Plan: name, the number of payments remaining, each monthly instalment payment amount and the outstanding balance.
 The statement will show your Main Balance, your Minimum Payment, and your Minimum + Instalment Plan Payment.
 It is your responsibility to ensure that you read your statements and any other information provided with them, whether you receive them as paper or electronically.
 You must pay us even if you do not get your statement for any reason.
 In these cases you must contact us to find out the Minimum Payment due that month.
 You should tell us as soon as possible if your statement seems wrong or if you do not receive your monthly statement.
 You may change your statement date up to twice in any 12 month period.
 If you want to change your statement date you need to contact us.

 19.4 If you owe us money under this agreement, we may take payment from current or savings accounts you have with us if you don’t pay us on time.
 This includes joint accounts, and you should ensure you make any joint account holders aware of this.
 If we choose to exercise this right, we will first check that you have enough left in your accounts to cover essential living expenses.
 We will also follow any relevant guidance in a code of practice that applies to us, or as required by our regulator or another similar body.